CS5008Fall2025/research-paper-skakked/README.md

 **Time Complexity**

-Let $n$ be the number of stored keys, and let $m$ be the capacity of each table, with load factor
+Let $n$ be the number of stored keys, and let $m$ be the capacity of each table, with load factor:

 $\alpha = \frac{n}{2m}$